Handling Workers’ Compensation and Psychological Injuries in Queensland

 Excessive work pressure, often paired with the fear of job insecurity, can create chronic stress, a significant predictor of poor health outcomes.
 Other contributing factors include:

-• Environmental hazards
+- Environmental hazards

-• Lack of support
+- Lack of support

-• Constant change
+- Constant change

-• Individual factors like personality and past experiences
+- Individual factors like personality and past experiences

-Adopting a supportive approach to workers who claim psychological injury is seen as the best way forward for maintaining a healthy work environment.
+Adopting a supportive approach to workers who claim psychological injury or exposure to traumatic events is seen as the best way forward for maintaining a healthy work environment.
 It is the responsibility of employers to ensure that their employees feel safe and supported, especially when dealing with mental health issues.
-A psychologically healthy workforce not only benefits the individuals involved but also contributes positively to the overall productivity and morale of the organisation.
+Prioritising workplace mental health not only benefits the individuals involved but also contributes positively to the overall productivity and morale of the organisation.

 Workers compensation serves to protect employees who incur harm while on the job, and this includes psychological harm.
 This system is designed to safeguard worker well-being by providing necessary benefits and support for those who have suffered psychological injuries at work.
 It is a crucial safety net that ensures the welfare of workers, allowing them to focus on their recovery without worrying about financial hardships.

-Eligibility for workers compensation
+Eligibility for workers’ compensation for mental health conditions

-• PTSD
+- PTSD

-• worsening of pre-existing conditions due to work-related factors
+- Worsening of pre-existing conditions due to work-related factors

 Beyond wage replacement, if the psychological injury leads to permanent impairment, an employee may be entitled to a lump sum payment too.